-The last two quarters of 2016 have seen more than 12,800 EU citizens have their Permanent Residence applications refused, in a rejection rate of around 28%.
+The last two quarters of 2016 have seen more than 12,800 EU citizens have their Permanent Residence applications refused, with a rejection rate of around 28 percent.

 These shocking stats not only reveal the current state of uncertainty and chaos, with regards EU citizens continuing rights to reside in the UK, it further highlights the reality and fears that EU citizens have had as a result of the referendum vote.

 These stats point to fact that there is now an increase in the number of EEA applications been processed by the Home Office.
 It also suggests that a large number of European nationals living in the UK, notwithstanding how long they have stayed in the UK may not qualify for permanent residence.

 The current requirement for EEA nationals to qualify for permanent residence in the UK is that they must have lived in the United Kingdom for at least 5 years whilst exercising their treaty rights.
 The exercise of treaty rights (working, studying or self-employed) and continuous residence for 5 years go hand in hand in order to qualify for permanent residence.